Kaiser-Yang/blink-cmp-avante/README.md

 vim.api.nvim_set_hl(0, 'BlinkCmpKindAvante', { default = false, fg = '#89b4fa' })
 ```

-### How to customize different icons for mention and command
+### How to customize different icons for mention, command and shortcut

 Firstly, you need to customize the `get_kind_name`, here is an example: